M-kip/oracle-ai-vector-search/docs/vector_search_workflow.md

 Create one or more columns of ```vector``` data type.

-## Step 3 - Create Vector Indexes
+## Step 3 - Create Vector Indexes (Optional)

-Craete vector indexes in the event that you have huge vector spaces.
+Create vector indexes in the event that you have huge vector spaces.

-**Note.** This is an optional step, but this is beneficial for running similarity searches over those huge vector spaces.
+**Note.** *This is an optional step, but this is beneficial for running similarity searches over those huge vector spaces.*

+## Step 4 - Combine Similirarity and Keyword Searches

+Native SQL operations to combine similarity searches with relational searches in order to retrieve relevant data.

+## Step 5 - Call to LLM on Cloud for Complete RAG Inference (Optional)

+Use the similarity search results to generate a prompt and send it to your generative LLM in order to complete your RAG pipeline.